Mahamurahti/DesignPattern-Exercises/README.md

 ## Proxy (Exercise 12)

 Provide a surrogate or placeholder for another object to control access to it.

+`Note: Can be used to display information on demand and not load everything immediately`

+`Note: Can be implemented as an access control class to deny certain operations`
 - Structural pattern
 - Facade is similar to Proxy in that both buffer a complex entity and initialize it on its own.
 Unlike Facade, Proxy has the same interface as its service object, which makes them interchangeable.